 St-IVF improves the efficiency of the IVF process by:

 - Markedly improving the birth rate per embryo transferred

 - Avoiding the need to transfer several embryos at a time thereby reducing the likelihood of high order multiple pregnancies (triplets or greater) and

 - Reducing the incidence aneuploidy-related miscarriages and birth defects such as Down and Edwards’s syndromes.

-- Making it possible for older women and those who have diminished ovarian reserve, to stockpile PGS-normal embryos over a number of cycles (Embryo Banking), test them and then selectively transfer one or two PGS-“competent” embryos in a subsequent cycle for a much improved pregnancy rate per embryo transferred and a significant reduction in the risk of miscarriage.
+- Making it possible for older women and those who have diminished ovarian reserve, to stockpile PGT-normal embryos over a number of cycles (Embryo Banking), test them and then selectively transfer one or two PGT-“competent” embryos in a subsequent cycle for a much improved pregnancy rate per embryo transferred and a significant reduction in the risk of miscarriage.